Cookies on the SIM Sherpa website

 Typically, indoor blackspots are less common on Lebara due to their great indoor call signal coverage.
 But if you do run into indoor blackspots at home, Lebara offer a couple of features to help out:

-They offer both WiFi and 4G calling as standard, letting your phone connect to calls via WiFi or 4G where conventional call signal is poor.
-Lebara seem to support the same devices as Vodafone (as they link to their page here).
+WiFi calling and 4G calling are included as standard on Lebara.
+This lets you make/take calls over WiFi and 4G signal where traditional call signal is poor.
+Lebara seem to have the same supported devices as Vodafone.

 We haven’t tested it out yet, but we think it’s largely the same as Vodafone’s scheme.
-If that’s the case then you should also be able to send SMS texts over WiFi and also transfer a call from WiFi to 4G without it dropping.
+If so then you should also be able to send SMS texts over WiFi and also transfer a call from WiFi to 4G without it dropping.

 Useful link: The best networks for WiFi calling